Last Updated: August 18, 2023

 6. Juno Ledge

-Scuba diving allows people to view and enjoy the wonderful marine life, and you can experience one of the best at Juno Ledge region.
+Scuba diving allows people to view and enjoy the wonderful marine life, and you can experience one of the best at Juno Ledge region, south of Jupiter.
 It features deeper ledges and tunnels you can truly appreciate because of its excellent visibility up to a hundred feet.
 Hence, you can take the most beautiful underwater photographs, capturing the spade fish, green moray eels, sea turtles, and goliath groupers in their natural element.

 Also, in the Juno area, you have Lee’s Ledge and the Northwest Double Ledge, where there are huge gatherings of marine creatures in all shapes and colors.